This is a movie review, if you will induge me.

 Anybody who ever took a writing course knows the famous dictum of Russian playwright Anton Chekhov, as he explained to wannabe writers the concept of “precursoring”.
 Namely, if you have a major scene and plot point in which your lead character suddenly grabs a gun and shoots himself — well, then, as a writer it was your duty to have shown and discussed this gun in an earlier scene.
 You should be subtle about it, not ham-fisted, but the audience does need to know that the gun was there all along and not suddenly brought onto the stage as an afterthought: “Oh lookie here, I just happen to have this gun.”

-Along those lines, “Life” precursored the rat’s ghastly death.
+Along those lines, “Life” precursored the rat’s ghastly demise.
 Several times.
 At odd intervals in the editing process we were shown this large rat straining at his harness in what appears to be (I’m still not sure about this) an open cage right there in the space lab.
 Frankly, I found this image more disturbing than anything else in this movie.
 Why such cruelty to an animal?
 What was this rat even doing there in the first place?
 And why the harness?
 What kind of sick people are these astronauts?
 Some kind of space-faring Christian Grey into Rodent BDSM… ?

 On a second viewing with a friend, it was explained to me that (1) The rat is there probably as a control for their experiments with Calvin; possibly also as a bellwether for oxygen levels; and (2) the harness is necessary so Ratty doesn’t go floating away.
 Space station, low gravity, duh?